nerves-metal-detector/nerves_metal_detector/CONTRIBUTING.md

 For better organisation, please structure the list in the same way as the existing ones where the items are separated into different product groups like `RPi 3`, `RPi 4`, `RPi CM4`.

+Also, please remove any additional query params that were added by Rpilocator.